berkayak/MyTasks/README.md

+### Todo App
+##### My Tasks is basic To-Do app.
+You can create lists, and add item into lists.
+Every item has name, description, deadline, created date, and status.
+You can edit or delete existing items.
+There is the option for filter and sort the items.
+Also you can export items with Json format.
+There is application flow below.

 #### First screen is Login.
 If you have a credentials you may login.
 ![Screenshot](https://raw.githubusercontent.com/berkayak/MyTasks/master/screenshots/login.png)

 #### If you don't have any credentials you should register first.
 ![Screenshot](https://raw.githubusercontent.com/berkayak/MyTasks/master/screenshots/register.png)